 Other cars Marilyn flirted with

-Marilyn was photographed with so many cars over the years—like MG, Kaiser-Frazer, even Land Rover, to name a few—that some have mistakenly assumed that one or more of them belonged to her.
+Marilyn was photographed with so many cars over the years—MG, Kaiser-Frazer, even Land Rover, to name a few—that some have mistakenly assumed that one or more of them belonged to her.
 Case in point: a 1962 Chrysler 300 convertible used in a photoshoot with famed photographer George Barris.
 As writer Patrick Smith explains, while Marilyn was shooting Something’s Got to Give, a film that was plagued by her emotional struggles and never completed, the actress bought a home in Brentwood.
-Although her new home may have been considered for a shooting location, a photo session with Barris in June 1962 was held outside instead, with Marilyn sharing the limelight with the Chrysler 300.
+Although her new home may have been considered as a shooting location, a photo session with Barris in June 1962 was held outside instead, with Marilyn sharing the limelight with the Chrysler 300.